AN IDEAL VISION ON K – 16 EDUCATION AND BEYOND

-is the theme of World Future Forum 2019.
-The goal of the Forum is to examine and fit together the following individual “pieces” of the complex puzzle that is secondary and post high school education:
+is the theme of World Future Forum 2021.
+The goal of the Forum is to examine and fit together the following individual “pieces” of the complex puzzle that is K-16 and beyond:

 Curriculum, Instruction, and Assessment

 Traditional learning and curriculum must change in order to meet new, innovative demands for students and employees.
 Teachers are often asked to modify instruction, curriculum and methods of evaluation to accommodate students’ needs.
 Presentation subtopics that fit in this category may include, but not be limited to: blended learning, classroom space and time organization, personalized learning, and college and career pathways, defining “success,” metrics or outcomes, standards-based grading, standardized testing, and common core classes.

 Institutions across the world realize that the best way to help their students persevere in their education is to identify their specific needs and implement programs and operations to fill the gaps and minimize dropout rates.
 Presentation subtopics that fit in this category may include, but not be limited to: first-year advising programs, role of advisors or counselors in academic advising, time management software, executive functioning programs or courses, use of social media or video chat between instructors, advisors, and students, programs for teen mothers or single parents, and flexible school schedules.

 Many K-12 schools gear students toward four-year college or universities, but as the workforce changes, more and more professionals argue that college is not the right path for everyone.
 Presentation subtopics that fit in this category may include, but not be limited to: considering a gap year, career certifications or credentials, community college programs of study, career and technical education, apprenticeship opportunities, and tackling the “college only” mindset in schools.